17 Jan Botulinum toxin vs Fillers: Differences, Uses, Effects and Myomodulation

 ● Infection or inflammation at the site of injection

-Can Botox and Dermal Fillers be Combined?
+Can Botulinum toxin and Dermal Fillers be Combined?

 Myomodulation with dermal fillers: an innovative use for dermal fillers

-Conventionally, Botox/ botulinum toxin has been used to treat muscles that cause wrinkles.
+Conventionally, Botulinum toxin/ botulinum toxin has been used to treat muscles that cause wrinkles.
 Dermal fillers add volume, so they are not used as a treatment for muscle movement.
 In 2018, a new paradigm shift emerged with the finding of myomodulation; the concept that dermal fillers could affect and rebalance muscle activity.

 What is myomodulation with dermal fillers?